clemsgrs/hs2p/README.md

 If you want to benefit from wandb logging, you need to follow these simple steps:
  - grab your wandb API key under your profile and export
  - run the following command in your terminal: `export WANDB_API_KEY=<your_personal_key>`
- - change wandb paramters in the config file under `config/` (mainly `project` and `username`)
+ - change wandb paramters in the configuration file under `config/` (mainly `username`)

-2. Create a new folder under the `data/` directory and give that folder a name.<br>
+2. Create a .txt file containing paths to the desired slides:
-Then, place your slides in the `slides` folder under that new folder:

 ```
-hs2p/
-├── source/
-├── config/
-├── data/
-│     └── <dataset_name>/
-│          └── slides/
-│             ├── slide_1.tif
-│             ├── slide_2.tif
+path/to/slide_1.tif
+slightly/different/path/to/slide_2.tif
-│             └── ...
+...
 ```

-3. Create a configuration file under `config` and change parameters as you wish.<br>
+3. Create a configuration file under `config/` and change parameters as you wish.<br>
 A good starting point is to use the default configuration file `config/default.yaml` where parameters are documented.

 4. Run the following command to kick off the algorithm: